The best independent guide to Lisbon

-If this is your first visit to Lisbon, it is recommended to be based close to the historic centre; this covers the districts of Baixa, Chiado, Bairro Alto, Alfama and the Avenida da Liberdade.
-These areas are popular with tourists and are within walking distance of the main sights and attractions.
+For your first visit to Lisbon, it is recommended that you choose a base close to the historic centre; this covers the districts of Baixa, Alfama, Chiado, Bairro Alto and the Avenida da Liberdade.
+These areas are popular with tourists and within easy walking distance of the main sights and attractions.

-Alfama is an ancient and characterful district, but the narrow steep streets can be very draining in the summer heat.
+Alfama is an ancient and characterful district, but the narrow, steep streets can be very draining in the summer heat.
 The Mouraria district and the Avenida Almirante Reis provide cheaper options for backpackers and budget travellers, but this area is not a place we would recommend our parents to stay.

-Related articles: Where to stay in Lisbon? – Baixa District – Alfama District – Belem District
+Related articles: Where to stay in Lisbon? – Baixa district – Alfama district – Belem district

 Slightly further (and needing a rental car to visit) are the wild beaches of the Serra de Sintra coastline and the paradise beaches of the Serra da Arrabida.

-Related articles: Lisbon beach guide
+Related articles: Lisbon beach guide - Costa da Caparica

 Related articles: Lisbon for Families

-Other excellent day trips include the pretty beach town of Sesimbra, the colossal palace of Mafra, the picturesque walled town of Obidos, and the port city of Setubal.
+Other excellent day trips include the pretty beach town of Sesimbra, the magnificent palace of Mafra, the picturesque walled town of Obidos and the port city of Setubal.
 All of these destinations can be easily reached using public transport.

 Related articles: Day trips from Lisbon – Sintra Guide – Cascais Guide – Sesimbra Guide

-Compared to many other major cities Lisbon is a comparatively safe city.
-The only issues tourists may experience is from pick-pockets or opportunistic thieves, but you should have no issues if you use the same common sense that you would use back at home.
+Tourists may occasionally encounter pick-pockets or opportunistic thieves, but if you use the same common sense that you would use back at home then you should have no issues.

 Related articles: Is Lisbon safe?

 The Portuguese rarely expect foreign visitors to speak any Portuguese, but are always cheerfully surprised if a few words can be spoken!

-A rental car is not needed to visit the popular day trips (Sintra, Cascais, Sesimbra or Mafra) as there is an excellent and inexpensive public transport network.
-However, a rental car can be useful when exploring further from Lisbon and into regions with limited public transport, such as the Serra da Arrábida, the Serra de Sintra or the Alentejo region.
+You won't require a car for popular day trips such as visits to Sintra, Cascais, or Obidos, as there is good public transport to these from Lisbon.
+However, a car can be useful if you wish to explore further from Lisbon or into the regions with more limited transport options, including the Serra da Arrábida, the Serra de Sintra or the Alentejo region.